suzukiplan/vgsx/README.md

 ## Name Table

 - The Name Table is a 256x256 x 4bytes two-dimensional array of the [attributes](#attribute).
+- The visible displayed area is 40x25 in the Name Table (256x256).
 - By setting character patterns and attribute data to it, graphics can be displayed on the background layer.
 - The Name Table has a four-layer structure, with BG1 displayed on top of BG0, BG2 on top of BG1, BG3 on top of BG2, and BG4 on top of BG3.